Website Upgrade-March 7, 2015

 Updated December 10, 2014

-In 2005-2006, government officials on both sides of the State Line were prompted to upgrade their older analog radios to newer APCO Project 25 digital technology due to aging equipment and lack of interoperability.
-This region-wide transition initiative began with Independence, MO back in 2006, and ended in mid-2014 with Wyandotte County, KS.
-There are still some agencies in Clay and Jackson counties who haven't upgraded yet, but that should be changing fairly soon.
-According to this article and the five-year strategic plan issued by the Mid-America Regional Council (MARC), Kansas City, MO, Independence, and Johnson County, KS are the primary hosts for a region-wide, fully interoperable P25 digital radio network known as the Metropolitan Area Regional Radio System (MARRS).
-MARRS includes agencies such as Kansas City, MO Police and Fire, Kansas City, KS Police and Fire, Clay County Sheriff's Office, Jackson County Sheriff's Office, Liberty Police and Fire, Independence Police and Fire, Wyandotte County Sheriff's Office, Gladstone Police and Fire, Platte County Sheriff's Office, Raytown Police and EMS, Raytown Fire Protection District, North Kansas City Police and Fire, Claycomo Police and Fire, Blue Springs Police Dept, Central Jackson County Fire Protection District, Riverside Police and Fire, and all Johnson County, KS Police and Fire agencies.
-As time goes on, other agencies (such as Grandview Police and Fire, Kearney PD, Mosby PD, and Pleasant Valley Police and Fire) will be ditching their older analog radios and hopping on board with the newer digital technology.
+In 2005-2006, government officials on both sides of the State Line were prompted to upgrade their older analog radios to newer APCO P25 digital technology due to aging equipment and lack of interoperability.
+This region-wide transition initiative began with Independence, MO back in 2006, and ended in late 2014 with most Clay County, MO agencies being fully switched to P25.
+There are still a few agencies in Clay and Jackson counties who haven't upgraded, but that should be changing soon.
+According to this article and the five-year strategic plan issued by the Mid-America Regional Council (MARC), Kansas City, MO, Independence, and Johnson County, KS are the primary "hosts" (or master sites) for a region-wide, fully interoperable P25 digital radio network known as the Metropolitan Area Regional Radio System (MARRS).
+MARRS includes agencies such as Kansas City, MO Police and Fire, Kansas City, KS Police and Fire, Clay County Sheriff's Office, Jackson County Sheriff's Office, Gladstone Police and Fire, Liberty Police and Fire, Independence Police and Fire, Wyandotte County Sheriff's Office, Platte County Sheriff's Office, Raytown Police and EMS, Raytown Fire Protection District, North Kansas City Police and Fire, Claycomo Police and Fire, Pleasant Valley Police and Fire, Blue Springs Police Department, Central Jackson County Fire Protection District, Riverside Police and Fire, and all Johnson County Police and Fire agencies.
+As time goes on, other agencies (such as Grandview Police and Fire, Kearney Police and Fire, and Mosby PD) will ditch their older analog radios and hop on board with the newer digital technology.

 Here's what we've heard (or know) about the future, ongoing, and past radio system projects:

 Clay County, MO